Tsskyx/GoogolScript/README.md

 * Alphanumeric characters + underscore, case-sensitive, cannot start with a number
 * Underscore acts as a throwaway variable
+* Maybe an apostrophe at the end? (like a variable prime symbol)

 #### Naming conventions: